NCL-UoR at SemEval-2025 Task 3: Detecting Multilingual Hallucination and Related Observable Overgeneration Text Spans

 \subsection{Modified-RefChecker (\methodone)}

 \methodone~ is an improved RefChecker, integrating CLAUDE \cite{anthropic_api} for enhanced functionality.
-It consists of two key components: the Extractor for constructing references and the Checker for identifying hallucinated words along with their probabilities.
+Note that any LLM, including open-source ones, can be substituted.
+However, to ensure consistent and scalable evaluation, we adopt CLAUDE due to its multilingual support, API stability, and superior performance compared to open-source models in the original RefChecker \cite{hu2024refchecker}. \methodone~consists of two key components: the Extractor for constructing references and the Checker for identifying hallucinated words along with their probabilities.
 Figure \ref{fig:diagram-CLAUDE-Modifier} shows the overview of \methodone.
 The details of each component are described below.

 \paragraph{Extractor Component} This component retrieves external knowledge using keywords or keyphrases through the Google CSE (Custom Search Engine) API \cite{EsraaQ.Naamha2023} (summarized search websites) and extracts claims from LLM responses, structured as triplets (subject, predicate, object), to form factual references.
 The extraction of claims utilizes the prompt design from RefChecker's Extractor \cite{hu2024refchecker} and is implemented using the Anthropic API \cite{anthropic_api}.
 However, the verification and refinement of claims are also conducted through the CLAUDE API, with the prompt design as in Appendix \ref{appendix:prompts} (Figure \ref{fig:prompt_CLAUDE_extractor}).